Are you thinking about developing an interactive touchscreen experience for an upcoming event or within a customer-facing environment?

 Touchscreens are intuitive to use and they appeal to our innate desire to explore and learn.
 With their interactive features, you can easily create experiences that add a whole new dimension to your content by creating a visual and interactive experience that makes your content more immersive and memorable.

 Touchscreens let you build up interactive stories so you can create a simple stepped process for people to walk through that gradually builds up the story around your solutions making it easier to digest and understand.

 Using 3D models customers can rotate and zoom and using hotspots (interactive touchpoints) the customer can drill down into a model to bring up more detail and information if they want.

 This is a great way to deal with different audiences, for example, those that just want to get a quick top-level overview or those that want more detailed information.

-TIP: We’ve put together a blog on the different types of content you can include in an interactive touchscreen experience; it really comes down to your audience, solutions, and what you’re trying to achieve.
+TIP: Find out which types of content can be added to a touchscreen solution to improve sales?
+It really comes down to your audience, solutions and what you’re trying to achieve.

 Data released from 2016 (via ViewPoint Interactive Solutions) showed interactive touchscreens can drive almost 40% more foot traffic to a particular stand or booth at an event – and even better, keep prospects engaged for 50% longer than exhibits without a touchscreen.

 Heard the phrase ‘try to appeal to everyone, and you’ll end up appealing to no-one’?
 Well, if you try to squeeze all of your messaging into brochures or static content that broadly tries to appeal to all sectors – or worse, has specific information for every industry you’re targeting – then people will switch off, or get lost or bored having to flick through everything to find what they need.